mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps.md

 ### Nuget ###

 If you are publishing a library instead of deploying an app there is a plugin for that too.
-We can use the [gulp-nuget](https://github.com/spatools/grunt-nuget) plugin (`npm install grunt-nuget --save`).
+We can use the [gulp-nuget](https://github.com/mckn/gulp-nuget) plugin (`npm install gulp-nuget --save`).
 You will need to create a [nuspec file](http://docs.nuget.org/docs/reference/nuspec-reference) as described [here](http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package#Creating_a_Package).
 Configure the plugin as follows:

 ```js
 var nuget = require('gulp-nuget');